rodydavis/signals.dart/packages/signals/README.md

 final signal = future.toSignal(); // or signalFromFuture(future)
 ```

-> This will return a sealed union based on `SignalState` that will return `SignalValue` for success, `SignalError` for errors (and `SignalTimeout` on optional timeout), and `SignalLoading`.

 ### `Stream`

-Futures can be converted to signals by either a method `signalFromFuture` or as an extension method on a `Future`:
+Streams can be converted to signals by either a method `streamSignal`, `StreamSignal` class or as an extension method on a `Stream`:

 ```dart
 import 'package:signals/signals.dart';